prominenceai/deepstream-services-library/docs/api-ode-trigger.md

 DslReturnType dsl_ode_trigger_confidence_min_get(const wchar_t* name, double* min_confidence);
 ```

-This service returns the current minumum confidence criteria for the named ODE Trigger.
-A value of 0 (default) indicates that the criteria is disable and the the detected object's GIE confidence value will not be used as criteria for ODE occurrence.
+This service returns the current minimum confidence criteria for the named ODE Trigger.
+A value of 0 (default) indicates that the criteria is disable and the detected object's GIE confidence value will not be used as criteria for ODE occurrence.

 **Parameters**
 * `name` - [in] unique name of the ODE Trigger to query.
-* `min_confidence` - [out] current minimum confidence value between 0.0 and 1.0 for for the ODE Trigger to filter on, 0 indicateds disable.
+* `min_confidence` - [out] current minimum confidence value between 0.0 and 1.0 for the ODE Trigger to filter on, 0 indicates disable.

 **Returns**
 * `DSL_RESULT_SUCCESS` on successful query.
 One of the [Return Values](#return-values) defined above on failure